vickicello/booking-app-go/notes.md

 ## loops

-* Go only uses for loops, no while or until (but you can basically do an until/while by adding a condition after `for` like `for remainingTickets > 0`...or you could make an infinite loop with `for true` which is hte same as just using `for` without a condition)
+* Go only uses for loops, no while or until (but you can basically do an until/while by adding a condition after `for` like `for remainingTickets > 0`...or you could make an infinite loop with `for true` which is the same as just using `for` without a condition)
 * use `break` to exit the loop, or `continue` skip the rest of this iteration and move to the next

 ## conditionals